Things to do in Brest, Belarus: A travel guide to the Hero City

 How to budget for Brest, Belarus

 Brest is a relatively cheap destination, and you won’t have to splurge.
 Your primary expense will be your hotel room, and if you don’t choose the Hermitage Hotel, you can keep your budget low.
-However, I can only recommend the Hermitage for some comfort and peace of mind, even if this translates to a slight rise in the budget.
+However, I can only recommend the Hermitage for its comfort and peace of mind, even if this comes at a slight increase in budget.

 So, let’s break down your expenses, assuming you’ll start your trip from Minsk.
-The train from Minsk to Brest is cheap and won’t cost more than 8-10 euros per way.
+The train from Minsk to Brest is affordable and costs between 8-10 euros per way.
 If I were about to stay at the same hotel, I’d have to pay 30 euros.
-On the other hand, the food is reasonably priced, like in Minsk.
+On the other hand, the food is reasonably priced, similar to what is found in Minsk.
 With approximately 15 euros, you can have a splendid meal, but it’s possible with even less: at Svajaki, I paid 8 euros for a starter, a main dish, and a beer.

-Now, if you add on top the entrance fees and the occasional taxis you might need, I would calculate less than 90 euros for a 2-days trip to Brest: this included traveling to and from Brest, your hotel, food, plus tickets to places of interest.
-If you could spend an extra 40 euros (so, ~130 in total), you can book a room at Hermitage and have a much better stay.
+Now, if you add the entrance fees and occasional taxis you might need, I would calculate less than 90 euros for a 2-day trip to Brest: this includes traveling to and from Brest, your hotel, food, plus tickets to places of interest.
+If you could spend an extra 40 euros (so, ~130 in total), you can book a room at the Hermitage and have a much better stay.

 So, that’s it with my Brest travel guide.
-Let me know in the comments if you visited Brest and what you think about its stunning memorial complex.
+Please let me know in the comments if you’ve visited Brest and what you think of its stunning memorial complex.

 More about Brest: The Heroes of Brest